mosip/documentation/docs/admin-portal-user-guide.md

 3. Update the *User Name/ Administrative Zone* from the dropdown.
 4. Click **Save**.

-Note: If the center is mapped already, the admin needs to unmap the center to remap the zone.
+Note: If the center is already mapped, the admin needs to unmap the center to remap the zone.

 * Admin portal allows an admin to map users to a zone.
 This mapping specifies as to which zone the user will belong to.
 * A user can only be mapped to a zone which belongs under the user’s Administrative Zone.